jasonong/jasonong/README.md

 * write tests first which helps me think through its design
 * writing succinct code that are self explanatory.
 [Here's an example] (https://github.com/jasonong/jasonong/tree/master/style)

+Having done quite a fair bit of web apps, I'm trying to [log down patterns that I've discovered] (https://github.com/jasonong/Rails-Patterns).
+It is still a work in progress.

 Having done project management before, my motto for dev team code contributions are,

 * To *understand* - write code that's easy to read and understand